-The field of work of orthopedagogy(ics) covers the broad terrain of pedagogical (educative) and didactic (teaching) problems in the family situation, in institutional educating and in the school.
-This contrasts with the English and American use of their psychology of exceptional children which is primarily limited to the event of schooling.
+The field of work of orthopedagogy(ics) covers the broad terrain of pedagogic (educative) and didactic (teaching) problems in the family situation, in institutional educating and in the school.
+This is in contrast to the English and American use of their psychology of exceptional children that is primarily limited to the event of schooling.

-The field of work includes two additional groups of children: Group I Group II
+The field of work includes two additional groups of children:

-F - F a child who has "become neurotic" [] a child with an "incapacitated ability" a restrained child a handicapped child a child who has a problem a child who is a problem a child with educational difficulties a difficultly educable child a child with a removable deviation a child with an unremovable deviation children with reading, spelling and arithmetic problems.
+Group I Group II a child who has "become neurotic" a child with an "incapacitated ability" a restrained child a handicapped child a child who has a problem a child who is a problem a child with educational difficulties a difficultly educable child a child with a removable deviation a child with an unremovable deviation

+Thus, group I includes children who have a removable problem-educationally difficult and learning difficult children, e.g., emotionally disturbed children, behaviorally deviant children, children with reading, spelling and arithmetic problems.
 These problems and disturbances are eliminated by means of pedotherapy or orthodidactic assistance (See chapter 4).

-Thus, group I includes children who have a removable problem-educationally difficult and learning difficult children, e.g., emotionally disturbed children, behaviorally deviant children,